ibm-cloud-docs/watson-assistant/backup-data.md

     `(Seconds) (Minutes) (Hours) (Day of Month) (Month) (Day of Week) (Year)`

-    You must set the time in UTC time zone. {: important}
+    You must set the time in UTC time zone.{: important}

 1. Set `AUTO_RETRAIN_ALL_ENABLED` to true: